ethervox-ai/ethervoxai/docs/code-of-conduct.md

 ---

-## 🛡️ Enforcement
+## ðŸ›¡ï¸ Enforcement

 Code of conduct violations will be investigated fairly and confidentially by project maintainers.
 Actions may range from warning to ban depending on severity.

 ---

-## 📬 Reporting Issues
+## ðŸ“¬ Reporting Issues

 If you observe behavior that violates this Code of Conduct, please email us at:
 **conduct@ethervox.ai**